akash-network/awesome-akash/Redash/README.md

 ### Example Queries

-The following queries are made to answer questions defined in Akash Networks [Sig-Analytics PRD](https://github.com/akash-network/community/blob/main/sig-analytics/prd.md) using the Cloudmos Database.
-More information on the database and schema can be found [here](https://github.com/akash-network/cloudmos).
+The following queries are made to answer questions defined in Akash Networks [Sig-Analytics PRD](https://github.com/akash-network/community/blob/main/sig-analytics/prd.md) using the Akash Console Database.
+More information on the database and schema can be found [here](https://github.com/akash-network/console).